ywangd/stash/README.md

       `!!` and `!-1` also works.

 * Smart **auto-completion** just as expected
-    * A UI button, "Tab", is provided to enable command line auto-completion.
+    * One UI button, "Tab", is provided to enable command line auto-completion.
-    * It is clever to auto-completes either commands or files based on the **cursor** position
+    * It is smart to auto-completes either commands or files based on the **cursor** position
     * It also completes environment variables and aliases.
     * It also features a sub-command auto-completion system.
 For an example, type `git sta` and press `Tab`.
 It will auto-completes to `git status `.
-      You can easily add your own sub-commands completion via a JSON file.
+      You can easily add your own sub-commands completion via JSON files.

 * **Command line history** management.
 Three UI buttons are provided to navigate through the history.